Study of Compounds : Sulphuric Acid

 Ans: The property of sulphuric acid accounting for its property of a dehydrating agent is its strong affinity towards water.

-Ans: Impurities of arsenic oxides must be removed before it is passed through the mixture of SO2 and air through the catalytic chamber as these impurities are toxic to the catalyst.
+Ans: Impurities of arsenic oxides must be removed before it is passed through the mixture of SO_2 and air through the catalytic chamber as these impurities are toxic to the catalyst.
 It poisons thereby deactivating the catalyst.

-(b) When sodium carbonate is added to a solution of sulphur dioxide, carbon dioxide is released.
+Ans: (a) When sulphur dioxide is dissolved in water, sulphuric acid is formed (b) When sodium carbonate is added to a solution of sulphur dioxide, carbon dioxide is released.